fandemonium/fungene_pipeline/README.md

 If you are using multiple input files, you can separate them by commas or use `*.ext` to use all files with the same extension.
 All of the results will be in the `output_dir` folder.

+Fungene pipeline comments do not override result files.
+If you want to use the same conf.ini, make sure to rename or remove your pipeline-job directory when rerunning the same pipeline commands.
 #### Pipeline with command and options file

 * Here is an example command to run Initial Process, Chimera Check, Alignment and Clustering using `fgp_wrapper.py`.